SanukaE/BotBuilder/README.md

 For detailed setup instructions and deployment guides, please refer to our [Installation Wiki](https://github.com/SanukaE/BotBuilder/wiki/Installation).
 The instructions below are primarily for development purposes.

-> **Note**: If you're looking to run BotBuilder on a production server, check the "Running in Production" section in our wiki.

 ## 🚀 Prerequisites

 Before you begin, ensure you have installed: